OpenRefine/OpenRefine/community.md

 title: OpenRefine Documentation
 ---
 #Participate
 First thanks for your interest in the OpenRefine community.
-OpenRefine is 100% supported by volunteer and we are looking for new participant.
+OpenRefine is 100% supported by volunteer and we are always looking for new participant to jump in!

 Interested to participate in the development of OpenRefine?
-You can help in three different ways:
+You can help in to
-* Help to develop the next version
+* Develop the next version
-* Help to support user with current functionality
+* Develop the Documentation and Support users
 * Promote OpenRefine

 Join the [discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine) if you have any questions!

-##Code
+##Develop the Next Version
-You'll need a GitHub account to participate.
-If you don't have one get one for free [here](https://github.com/signup/free).
+You have some developers skills and want to help fix current bug and develop the next release of OpenRefine.
+Log in on GitHub and fork [OpenRefine repository](https://github.com/OpenRefine/OpenRefine).
+We accept pull request on a regular basis.

 You'll find more information regarding OpenRefine architecture in the [Documentation for Developers](https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Developers) wiki section.

-From there you can help us to help us to fix open issue or propose new enhancement using the [Issue list](https://github.com/OpenRefine/OpenRefine/issues?state=open).
+From there you can help us to help us to fix open issue or propose new enhancement using the [Issue List](https://github.com/OpenRefine/OpenRefine/issues?state=open).

-##Documentation and Support
+##Documentation and Support Users
 Not a coder but still want to help?
 No worries you can help OpenRefine to grow in several ways:
 * by [maintaining the documentation](https://github.com/OpenRefine/OpenRefine/wiki), you will need a GitHub account ([create one for free](https://github.com/signup/free)).
 * helping user with questions on the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/openrefine)